mobiletoly/go-oversync/docs/documentation/advanced-concepts.md

 ```

 3.7 Optional business materialization
-- If a `TableHandler` is registered for `schema.table`, call its idempotent upsert.
+- If a `MaterializationHandler` is registered for `schema.table`, call its idempotent upsert.
 - Any error → status: `materialize_error`; `ROLLBACK TO SAVEPOINT` and continue.
 Sidecar is NOT advanced; a row is recorded in `sync.materialize_failures` with `attempted_version` and details.

 3.8 Release SAVEPOINT → status: `applied` with `new_server_version`.